 ANSWER: To consider the age and knowing when the bad behavior warrants discipline with a spanking, turn to the Old Testament book of Proverbs where wise King Solomon gives us principles to follow in our everyday life.

-Be sure to convey that you love them before the spanking so they will know you are not spanking in anger but in love.
+Be sure to convey that you love them before the spanking so they will know you are not correcting them in anger but in love.
 This may take a little practice.
 Don't get discouraged.
-You may have to count to 10 before actually spanking on your part of the session, so it won't be in anger.
+You may have to count to 10 before actually performing this act so it will not be in anger.
 Then again, if it is done promptly, as is mentioned in this scripture, you may not need to do the counting.
 It is very important that it is done promptly, as a young child has a very short memory.
-Also, you may want to say a short prayer to ask God for the wisdom and self-control to discipline your child in love.
+Also, you may want to say a short prayer to ask God for the wisdom and self-control so that the spanking (discipline) is done in love.

-In regard to your question concerning at what age spanking is appropriate, Proverbs 19 says we are to disciple our children when they are at the age young enough to learn (verse 18).
+In regard to your question concerning at what age spanking is appropriate, Proverbs 19 says we are to disciple our children when they are at the age young enough to learn.

 No actual age is mentioned, leaving that up to the parent's discretion.
 However, it is VITAL that you instill attitudes of respect into your child before they reach school age for those who will be in authority over them, such as their parents, teachers, policemen, etc. That way, they will already have that attitude as they grow up and come into contact with other adults (Proverbs 29:17).